 Vetus oil filter replacements

-Engine oil has been replaced twice annually, transmission oil bi annually, ditto coolant and fuel filters
+Engine oil has been replaced annually, transmission oil bi annually, ditto coolant and fuel filters

 Pleasure craft license.